New Year's resolutions, for couples

 Learning to communicate from the basement, from a place of primary emotion and vulnerability rather than defensiveness and escalation, is at the heart of a healthy relationship.

-And of course, do you best to ...
+And of course, do your best to ...

 Put your relationship first